top of page

 a woman practicing yoga

-You’ll also see these patients experience chronic muscle tension and pain likely drawing them to something like the practice of yoga.
+You’ll also see these patients experience chronic muscle tension and pain likely drawing them to practice yoga.
 They choose yoga because they feel they need to stretch tight muscles, but in reality, this may do more harm than good.

 a woman with chronic pain syndrome

-This overcompensation of the muscular system can oftentimes lead to tense, tight, and overworked muscles resulting in muscle fatigue and muscle pain - which then diagnoses like fibromyalgia come into play.
+This overcompensation of the muscular system can oftentimes lead to tense, tight, and overworked muscles resulting in muscle fatigue and pain, often resulting in the diagnosis of fibromyalgia.

-Fibromyalgia is the widespread tenderness throughout the body and it is also often associated with fatigue and difficulty sleeping.
-To simplify this diagnosis even more, this happens when the nervous system starts to generate pain responses, even when they’re not warranted resulting in a chronic state of pain
+Fibromyalgia is widespread tenderness throughout the body and it is also often associated with fatigue and difficulty sleeping.
+This happens when the nervous system starts to generate pain responses, even when they’re not warranted.

-Chronic fatigue syndrome is also another common diagnosis within the hypermobile population.
-This is characterized by extreme fatigue greater than 6 months in chronicity that is not relieved by rest and that cannot be explained by any other medical condition.
+Chronic fatigue syndrome is also another common diagnosis within the hypermobile population, characterized by extreme fatigue greater than 6 months in chronicity that is not relieved by rest and cannot be explained by any other medical condition.

-Mast Cell Activation Disorder, another common diagnosis, is an autoimmune disorder that impacts the mast cells of a person’s immune system.
-The mast cells are one of the first lines of defect for immunity, but this dysfunction happens when the mast cells release their inflammatory molecules even when not warranted.
-This release of mast cells often occurs in response to stress and anxiety, exercise, and extreme temperatures.
+Mast Cell Activation Disorder is an autoimmune disorder that impacts the mast cells of a person’s immune system, often affecting this population.
+Mast cells are one of the first lines of defense for immunity, but in this dysfunction, mast cells release their inflammatory molecules when not warranted.
+This often occurs in response to stress, anxiety, exercise, and extreme temperatures.

 Hypermobility individuals often also have digestive issues like Irritable Bowel Syndrome, leaky gut, and chronic constipation.
 You might see them have food sensitivities and be on a restrictive diet because of these sensitivities.